Professional Pet Care Provider Application

 • We Don't Get to "Just Call In" From Work

 Cloud 9 Canine, LLC has a 100% attendance rate to services.
-If you are someone who is likely to break that 100% attendance score due to you having a personal matter going on, this job is NOT for you—and that's okay!—but no one else can determine that except yourself.
+If you are someone who is likely to break that 100% attendance score due to you needing a role with flexibility, this job is NOT for you—and that's okay!—but no one else can determine that except yourself.

 • We Have to Be Resourceful